tapis-project/uh-hpc-in-the-cloud/block1/intro-to-jupyter.md

 ### Starting a Terminal

 To open a terminal for writing CLI commands, click 'New' in the upper right corner.
 After selecting 'Terminal', a linux terminal will open.

+### Cloning the Repository
+To clone this repo to your VM, use the following command: git clone https://github.com/tapis-project/uh-hpc-in-the-cloud.git